10 things to do before starting a business

 Make sure to look at what your competitors are doing.
 Studying competitors gives you insight into the existing market landscape, including customer preferences, pricing strategies, and marketing tactics.
 By looking at competitors, you can find gaps or unmet needs in the market that your business can address.
 This allows you to differentiate your offerings and tailor them to better meet customer demands.

-7. Network with other founders
+7. Connect with other founders

 Building a network with individuals who are or have been in similar situations can be helpful.
 You can connect with communities locally or through social media platforms.
 Numerous Facebook groups and online forums for startups exist, offering a great way to learn from the experiences and challenges faced by other entrepreneurs.
 Engaging with these communities can provide valuable insights, support, and advice as you go through your journey.

-8. Have a invoicing software
+8. Have an invoicing software

 Send invoices for free